-Labor and Employment Lawyers serving Port St. Lucie, Stuart, FL, and the Treasure Coast
+Employment Lawyers serving Port St. Lucie and Stuart, FL

 Have you been treated unfairly at your place of employment?
 Have you experienced an incident involving sexual harassment?
 Were you denied wages or overtime hours?
 If so, you may benefit from the legal expertise of an employment lawyer and we are here to provide it.

 The labor and employment attorneys at The Law Offices of Stuart M. Address, P.A. in Port St. Lucie, Stuart, FL, and the Treasure Coast, can assist you with a wide range of case matters.
 Attorney Stuart M. Address has been successfully handling cases involving unfair labor practices, discrimination, employer retaliation, and several other matters that create a hostile working environment for almost 30 years, and will not rest until the best possible resolution for your case is attained.

 If you feel as though you were subjected to unfair treatment at work, let us help you obtain the compensation you deserve.
 We are here to protect your right to fair labor and a work environment free of hostility and aggression.